1 Organization of the course

 The most common theory is that our cosmos started with the Big Bang.
 A very energy-rich state.

-By expanding the universe quickly cooled down enough for energy to be converted into mass, i.e. the majority in hydrogen and a fraction in more heavy helium nuclei.
+By expanding the universe quickly cooled down enough for energy to be converted into mass, i.e. 75% in hydrogen and 25% in more heavy helium nuclei.

 Under the influence of the gravitational force, matter then started to cluster in nebula, gaseous clouds essentially consisting of hydrogen (H) and helium (He).